—Fujifilm Learning Hub · Free tool

 No saved recipes yet.

-The difficulty, really, is not finding one recipe.
+The difficulty is not finding one recipe.
 It is knowing what to try next, what suits your camera, and what might give you a slightly different feel from the last thing you tried.

 It is also designed with real Fujifilm use in mind.
 Different cameras support different JPEG options, and not every recipe works cleanly across every sensor generation.

-This tool helps narrow things down so the recipes it creates make sense for the type of Fujifilm camera you are actually using.
-That makes it a far more useful starting point than simply picking random settings and hoping for the best.
+The tool narrows things down so the recipes it creates make sense for the camera you are actually using, which makes it a far more useful starting point than picking random settings and hoping for the best.

-A Fujifilm JPEG recipe is simply a combination of in-camera image settings built around one of Fujifilm’s Film Simulations.
-Instead of taking the standard look from something like Provia, Classic Chrome, Acros or Reala Ace and leaving it there, you adjust things such as highlight tone, shadow tone, colour, white balance, white balance shift, grain and other image-quality settings to create a more distinctive result straight out of the camera.
+A Fujifilm JPEG recipe is simply a combination of in-camera image settings built around one of Fujifilm's Film Simulations.
+Instead of taking the standard look from something like Provia, Classic Chrome, Acros or Reala Ace and leaving it there, you adjust highlight tone, shadow tone, colour, white balance, grain and other image-quality settings to create a more distinctive result straight out of the camera.

 Fujifilm's own Learning Centre describes film simulation recipes in much the same way — as sets of image quality adjustments built on top of a default Film Simulation.